TacticalMetaphysics/LiSE/docs/_sources/LiSE/index.rst.txt

 ``turn`` properties.
-In the common case where time is advancing forward one tick at a time, it should be done with the engine's ``next_turn`` method, which polls all the game rules before going to the next tick; but you can also change the time whenever you want, as long as ``branch`` is a string and ``turn`` is an integer.
+In the common case where time is advancing forward one tick at a time, it should be done with the engine's ``next_turn`` method, which polls all the game rules before going to the next turn; but you can also change the time whenever you want, as long as ``branch`` is a string and ``turn`` is an integer.
 The rules will never be followed in response to your changing the time "by hand".

-It is possible--indeed, expected--to change the time as part of the action of a rule.
+It is possible to change the time as part of the action of a rule.
 This is how you would make something happen after a delay.
 Say you want a rule that puts the character ``alice`` to sleep, then wakes her up after eight turns (presumably hour-long).::